subvertnormality/mosaic/README.md

 #### Muting Channels

 To mute a channel on your sequencer, press and hold the select button for the desired channel for one second.
+You can also hold K2 and press the desired channel to mute it immediately.
 The button will dim to indicate that the channel has been muted.
 This function allows for muting on a per-sequence basis, enabling you to selectively silence different channels at various stages of your composition.
 This feature is particularly useful for creating dynamic shifts and variations in your overall song structure.

 #### Devices